Hammonton, New Jersey: History

-A major factor in the history of Hammonton after incorporation was a wave of Italian immigration to the town.
-Salvador Calabrasce, an Italian immigrant who served in the Union Navy in the Civil War, married a New Jerseyan and moved to Hammonton.
-He sent letters back to his friends in Gesso on Sicily which attracted immigrants to come to Hammonton.
-The efforts of Calabrasce and others saw a growing population of Italian-Americans in the town who would go on to make up a substantial portion of the town's overall population.
+A significant development in Hammonton's history following incorporation was a wave of Italian immigration.
+Salvador Calabrasce, an Italian immigrant and former Union Navy serviceman, moved to Hammonton after marrying a New Jersey native.
+He corresponded with friends in Gesso,Sicily, which attracted more immigrants to Hammonton.
+Through the efforts of Calabrasce and others, the town saw a growing population of Italian-Americans, who would eventually make up a substantial portion of the town's overall population.

-Hammonton was briefly host to a major racing track, the Atlantic City Speedway.
-Races were held from 1926–1928 on the wooden track built, complete with a direct rail connection.
+Hammonton briefly featured a major racing track, the Atlantic City Speedway.
+Races were held from 1926 to 1928 on the wooden track that was built, complete with a direct rail connection.
 The owners had hoped to compete with the major racetracks of the era, but were unable to continue.
-The track served as a test track for Studebaker from 1928 to 1933 before it was demolished and the timber used to build it repurposed for other buildings.
+The track served as a test track for Studebaker from 1928 to 1933 before it was demolished, and the timber used in its construction was repurposed for other buildings.

-The first Hammonton Blueberry Festival was held in 1953, embracing the area's identity as a grower of blueberries.
+The first Hammonton Blueberry Festival was held in 1953, embracing the area's identity as a major producer of blueberries.